Two Eyes

 Two Eyes is the third studio album by the American singer/songwriter Brenda Russell, released in 1983 on Warner Bros.
 Records.

 The album got to No. 16 on the Blues & Soul Top British Soul Albums chart.

 Overview

 Artists such as Michael McDonald, Rita Coolidge, Stevie Wonder, Pattie Brooks, Randy Crawford, Christopher Cross, James Ingram, Patrice Rushen and Al Jarreau appeared on the album.

 In 1990, singer Lalah Hathaway covered the song "It's Something" under the title "Somethin'" on her self-titled debut album.
 Later in 2013 Lalah Hathaway with Snarky Puppy did another rendition of the song for the album 'Family Dinner - Volume 1', which on January 26, 2014, won a Grammy Award in the "Best R&B Performance" category.

+Critical reception

+Daryl T. Hazelwood of the New York Daily News declared, "the overall album is a winner."